 Organizing your projects so that they’re easily trackable and your team can collaborate more freely is essential for project management success.
 Now that you’ve established the most important thing – a project framework – you can move on to applying small yet effective hacks and tips.

 Do you know how and where your team’s time is spent?
 Would you like to have a clear overview of the most profitable projects and prioritize your tasks based on data?

-Time-tracking can help you monitor your team’s achievements, increase productivity, and make information-based decisions.
+Time tracking software can help you monitor your team’s achievements, increase productivity, and make information-based decisions.

 The fastest way to log your time with Scoro is by using time entries.
 We already explored this feature earlier, now it’s time to see how it works in action.

 3. Speed up your time tracking with time entries

 There are multiple ways of creating new time entries and logging your time worked in Scoro.
 The easiest way is to go to Scoro’s Tasks view and click on the stopper icon after each task.